See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Experimental Setup

 \subsubsection{System-gated vs.\ user-gated anomaly detection}

 As described in Sec.~\ref{sec:switcher}, the proposed framework supports both \emph{automatic} DS insertion via visual anomaly detection and \emph{manual} user triggering.
-Conceptually, it comprises two coupled components: (i) anomaly detection that proposes a new DS, and (ii) DS-local state estimation (the Switcher) that selects among competing successor skill parts.

-In deployment, we allow both the system and the user to trigger an anomaly to maximize robustness.
+In deployment, both are enabled to maximize robustness.
 In the user study, however, we intentionally used \emph{user-gated} DS timing.
 This choice isolates the evaluation of the Switcher and the teaching workflow from temporal errors in automatic triggering: early, late, or missed anomaly detections would otherwise confound branch-selection accuracy and obscure modality comparisons.
 User-gating also yields consistent DS alignment and reliable labels in the collected dataset, while improving study safety and execution stability by keeping the participant in control.
 Automatic anomaly detection is evaluated separately offline on the collected data (Sec.~\ref{sec:exp1}).